 At a glance: Medicare health insurance in South Dakota

-- South Dakota residents can select from among 28 stand-alone Part D prescription plans in 2019, with premiums that range from about $15 to $94 per month.
+- South Dakota residents can select from among 28 stand-alone Part D prescription plans for 2021, with premiums that range from about $7 to $105 per month.

-- Per-enrollee Original Medicare spending in South Dakota is ninth-lowest in the country.
+- Per-enrollee spending for Medicare in South Dakota is well below the national average.

 Medicare enrollment in South Dakota